DeepLabCut/maDLC_NatureMethods2022/README.md

 - from the terminal launch `jupyter notebook` and select the Figure you wish to explore.

-If you use code or ideas from this repo, we kindly as you cite:
+If you use code from this repo we kindly ask that you cite:

       @article{Lauer2022MultianimalPE,
       title={Multi-animal pose estimation, identification and tracking with DeepLabCut},